 We get this question a lot.
-Parents, donors, employers and even panicked potential employees call our after hours line to ask how far back can a test detect drugs.
+Parents, donors, employers, and even panicked potential employees call our after-hours line to ask about drug test detection and how far back a test can detect drugs.

 The answer?
 “It depends.”

-It depends on the drug, the drug test method, the user’s body and frequency of use.
+The drug, test method, user’s body, and frequency of use determine the detection window.
 It also depends on something called a “cut-off level.”

 The urine drug test is the “gold standard” for drug testing.
 But hair and oral fluid testing are becoming more and more common, and each has its strengths as well as limitations, and each has a different detection window.